Art and Design

 The girls are taken on regular trips to museums and galleries, and have the opportunity to work with practising artists, both here at school and on our annual residential trip to Brighton.
 They also attend artists’ talks, and life drawing takes place at school once a fortnight for senior girls.

 Pupils’ work is exhibited around the school throughout the year, and the department also stages a major exhibition on Open Day.
-Girls enter their work for the Windsor School Festival and the Saatchi Art Prize.
+Girls enter their work for competitions such as the Windsor School Festival and the Saatchi Art Prize.
 The girls also host pupils from St Francis Primary School for an art day once a year.